-Azure SQL Database features a built-in high availability solution, that is deeply integrated with the Azure platform and is highly dependent on Service Fabric for failure detection and recovery, on Azure Blob storage for data protection and Availability Zones for higher fault tolerance.
-At the same time, Azure SQL database fully leverages the Always On Availability Group technology from SQL Server box product for replication and failover.
-The combination of these technologies enables the applications to fully realize the benefits of a mixed storage model and support the most demanding SLAs.
+Azure SQL Database features a built-in high availability solution, that is deeply integrated with the Azure platform.
+It is dependent on Service Fabric for failure detection and recovery, on Azure Blob storage for data protection, and on Availability Zones for higher fault tolerance.
+In addition, Azure SQL database leverages the Always On Availability Group technology from SQL Server for replication and failover.
+The combination of these technologies enables applications to fully realize the benefits of a mixed storage model and support the most demanding SLAs.